evansb/source-toolchain/README.md

 3. See `package.json` for more build options.

-### Dependencies
+## Credits

-This project uses RxJS 5 and Esprima
+This project uses RxJS 5 for its reactive API and and Esprima for parsing JS program.

 ## Contributors